-The programme will provide a broad understanding of core concepts in Biology to prepare students for the IB examinations.
-Topics include statistical analysis, cells, molecular biology, human health and physiology, ecology and evolution and genetics.
+The programme will provide a broad understanding of key concepts in Biology to prepare students for the IB examinations.
+A wide range of topics within the framework of molecules, cells, organisms and ecosystems are explored throughout the course.
 Higher Level students explore these topics in greater detail, preparing them for successful academic careers in science at university level.